|| Platonic Dialectic|| Dialectical Relationships

 Stewart Edward White.
 The Unobstructed Universe

-The Perennialist teacher places special emphasis on concepts and words because he struggles "against the use of words to established patterns of thinking whereby mankind is kept at a certain stage of ineptitude; or made to serve organisms which are ultimately not of evolutionary value."
-8
+The Perennialist teacher places special emphasis on concepts and words because he struggles to understand how certain words are used by propagandists to establish patterns of thinking which limit mankind to an infantile stage of mental development.

 What we must comprehend, if we are to understand Plato, is that his view of philosophy (the love of and search for wisdom) is totally different from the scholastic view.